Dignity PLC is an interesting stock.

-And the number of UK deaths per years is pretty steady as well, so as you can see from Dignity’s rock steady revenues, funerals are a very stable source of income.
+And the number of UK deaths per year is pretty steady as well, so as you can see from Dignity’s rock-steady revenues, funerals are a very stable source of income.

 So is Dignity up to its eyeballs in debt?
 As far as I’m concerned, yes.

 It has borrowings of more than £550m compared to five-year average post-tax profits of £60m, giving it a debt ratio of more than 9.